curtselak/Isbn.java/README.md

 The binary (Isbn.jar) is compiled for Java 8.

-Please consult the Wiki for an introduction to Isbn.java.
+Please consult the Wiki for an introduction to Isbn.java

 This README file describes the contents of Isbn.java.zip.

 The package hierarchy is io.sourceforge.curtthomas.isbn.

-The doc folder contains the package's javadoc.
+The doc folder contains the package's API javadoc.

 The xslt folder contains instructions for generating and compiling Isbn.java, and the